What is a Planisphere?

 At some of these times and dates, the sun will be up of course and so we can’t actually see any of the stars in the planisphere’s window – but they are there nonetheless.

 This demonstrates the fact that the night sky moves on about four minutes every day.
-So 10:00pm on 20th November is exactly the same as 9:56pm on the 21st November, 9:52pm on the 22nd November, and so on.
+So, at 10:00pm on 20th November, the sky looks exactly the same as it does at 9:56pm on the 21st November, 9:52pm on the 22nd November, and so on.

 After a month, the sky ‘moves forward’ 2 hours (30 days x 4 minutes = 120 minutes = 2 hours) so 10pm on 20th November is also exactly the same as 8pm on the 20th December.